 “Publishing house?
 I thought Stephen Coonts just typed all the books right into Amazon!”

-In May, they even offered opinions about Amazon’s foray into the market for college textbooks.
+And The Onion even offered opinions about Amazon’s foray into the market for college textbooks.
 “It does make sense for students to keep all the books they’re not going to read in one device, rather than lugging a big heavy bag around.”

 I’ve been enjoying The Onion’s skewed take on the news for over 15 years, but I have to admit that they finally got me.
 Reading through their fake news stories, I discovered their announcement of a new “U2 Edition” of the Kindle, which ships pre-loaded with all of the favorite books by the rock band U2.
 For half a second, I wondered if Amazon really had released a special Kindle edition, and I actually spent a few minutes frantically searching for it in Amazon’s Kindle store.